vttc08/infra-docs/!documentation/Docker Apps/Minecraft/minecraft-prep-and-install.md

 This downloads the latest version of Minecraft, to use another PaperMC version, need to build the image from scratch.

-Warning: <span style="color: rgb(224, 62, 45);">PaperMC cannot be downgraded</span>, only newerversion of PaperMC can be installed after first run.
+Warning: <span style="color: rgb(224, 62, 45);">PaperMC cannot be downgraded</span>, only newer version of PaperMC can be installed after first run.

 ```shell
 git clone https://github.com/mtoensing/Docker-Minecraft-PaperMC-Server